NASA

 More

-This image, taken in Februa...
+This stunning image, taken ...

 Animation showing changes in Greenland ice mass since 2002 based on satellite data.